DevProgress/debate-bingo/README.md

 * [Git](https://git-scm.com)
 * [Heroku CLI](https://cli.heroku.com/)

+To install the dependencies, run

+    npm install

 #### Commands
 To build and watch, run

     npm run dev

-This will build the app using WebPack and run a local server with a watch, so edits to JS and Sass files will trigger a rebuild.
+This will build the app using WebPack and run a local server at `http://localhost:3000` with a watch, so edits to JS and Sass files will trigger a rebuild.

 ### People
 * Jonathan Keslin (@JonathanKeslin) is the lead developer